-Below, basic introductions to ALD and plasma enhanced ALD are provided with links to more in-depth resources for further learning.
+Below, basic introductions to ALD and plasma enhanced ALD are provided.

 ALD is a vapor phase thin film deposition technique that has gained considerable popularity in recent years.
 The following list of ALD benefits goes a long way towards explaining the broad popularity of the technique.